SamsonStarmerLee/UE4-Grass/README.md

 We use two scrolling normal maps to create a wind-like effect that shifts the grass normals around (at rest, these normals point straight up).
 As the normals animate, dark regions appear, which can look like wind, or cloud shadows.
 </details>

+---

+## Other

+Included is a basic C++ movement system.

+There is also an auto-adjusting camera system.
+Heavily adapted from [Daedelic Entertainment's camera system](https://github.com/DaedalicEntertainment/third-person-camera) created to adhere to this [GDC talk](https://youtu.be/C7307qRmlMI), "50 Game Camera Mistakes".